icebarf/perfmode/README.md

 - Balanced
 - Silent

-Perfmode aims at bringing the same ease of use from windows to linux in mainting the performance of your asus laptop.
+Perfmode aims at bringing the same ease of use from windows to linux in maintaining the performance of your asus laptop.

 ## Usage